In Saintes, the living memory of stone

 France - Island of HouatFeatured

-"From the sea we live" is the motto of this island, 4 km long and 1.5 km wide, located off the Gulf of Morbihan.
+"We live from the sea" is the motto of this island, 4 km long and 1.5 km wide, located off the Gulf of Morbihan.
 A paradise for sailors, fishermen and nature lovers, Houat is the perfect place to discover its exceptional flora and fauna, go cycling or follow the coastal paths.

 Continue reading